V2CE: Video to Continuous Events Simulator: Experiments and Results

 Existing video to event simulation methodologies primarily rely on qualitative assessments and consequently lack in standardized objective quantitative evaluation metrics.
 To address these challenges, we introduce the following novel metrics tailored for this specific task:

 1) \textbf{PMSE (Pooling MSE)} aims to compare the predicted voxel cube with the ground truth by employing a 3D average pooling (with kernel and stride of 2 or 4) and then estimating the Mean Square Error (MSE).
-The 3D average pooling extracts a slightly higher level summary of the sparse voxel cube.
-2) \textbf{TAcc} collapses the time axis of the 3D voxel cube to convert to a 2D frame for each polarity, apply a thresholding (with a value of 0.001) to convert it to two binary 2D frames for each polarity and lastly estimate the accuracy by performing the binary matching.
-3) \textbf{TPAcc)} is similar to TAcc, except it ignores the event polarity by accumulating the voxel cubes of two polarity.
+The 3D average pooling extracts a slightly higher-level summary of the sparse voxel cube.
+2) \textbf{TAcc} collapses the \textit{T}ime axis of the 3D voxel cube to convert to a 2D frame for each polarity, apply a thresholding (with a value of 0.001) to convert it to two binary 2D frames for each polarity, and lastly estimate the accuracy by performing the binary matching.
+3) \textbf{TPAcc} is similar to TAcc, except it further collapses the event \textit{P}olarity by accumulating the voxel cubes of two polarities.
 4) If no temporal or polarity-wise accumulation is performed, the metric is termed \textbf{RAcc} (Raw Accuracy).
-5) \textbf{TPF1, TF1, RF1}: we follow the same procedure as TAcc, TPAcc or RAcc except we calculate the F1 score instead.
-Given that event voxels are generally sparse (only 2.3\% voxels in the MVSEC dataset are non-zero), the F1 score becomes a more representative measure of a method's efficacy in accurately recovering event voxels.
-In this work, we treat \textbf{TPF1} as the main metric.
+5) \textbf{TPF1, TF1, RF1}: we follow the same procedure as TAcc, TPAcc, or RAcc except F1 scores are calculated instead.
+Given that event voxels are generally sparse, the F1 score is more representative.
+TAcc, TPAcc, TF1, and TPF1 aim to evaluate high-frequency spatial patterns, while RAcc and RF1 provide a straightforward way to check the absolute voxel occupancy condition.
+TPF1 and TF1 are selected as the main metrics.